emilyashe5170/emilyashe5170.github.io/pages/index.md

 section: home
 intro_paragraph: >

-  A creative life is an enjoyable life
+  "A creative life is an enjoyable life"
   - Emily Ashe

 ---